Our Community

 Alumni Changemaker Award

-The Live Oak Alumni Changemaker Award is given yearly to an alum who models empathy and responsibility, demonstrates the capacity to create change in the community, and inspires action in others.
+The Live Oak Alumni Changemaker Award is given to an alum who models empathy and responsibility, demonstrates the capacity to create change in the community, and inspires action in others.
 In 2022, we honored our first Young Alumni Changemaker–a junior or senior in high school–recognizing that Live Oak students do not wait to make an impact in their communities.
-Most recently, we honored a pair of Young Alumni Changemakers from the Class of 2021: Justin Babler-Kuebler and Nala Urrutia.
+Most recently, we honored a group of four Young Alumni Changemakers from the Class of 2022 and 2023.

 Meet All of Our Alumni Changemakers